djmisha/events/roadmap.md

 - better SEO on City Pages
 - Better SEO on Artist Pages
+- put Ads on artist pages?
+- refesh images

 ## 2024

+- [x] locator.js - returns a city that does not match an available city

 ### Bugs

-- locator.js - returns a city that does not match an available city

 ### Wishlist